Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Method

 up to a scalar schedule dependent factor.
-Compared to the isotropic MSE, \eqref{eq:mah_loss} naturally weights errors by the inverse of the task conditioned covariance, encouraging denoising steps that stay consistent with the GP induced temporal coupling and the confidence encoded in \(\mathcal{K}_y\).
+This weights errors by the inverse of the task conditioned covariance, encouraging denoising steps that stay consistent with the GP induced temporal coupling and the confidence encoded in \(\mathcal{K}_y\).